Skip to main content

 Green Bazaar (Zelyony Bazaar)

-Almaty’s central covered market and the sensory heart of the city.
-Stalls overflow with dried fruits, nuts, spices, horse meat sausages (kazy), fresh bread, honey, Kazakh dairy products (kurt, irimshik), and seasonal produce.
+Almaty's Green Bazaar (Zelyony Bazaar) is the city's largest covered market with 100+ vendor stalls selling dried fruits, nuts, spices, horse meat sausages (kazy), fresh bread, honey, traditional Kazakh dairy (kurt, irimshik), and seasonal produce, a key cultural and culinary landmark for visitors and locals.
 Location: Zhibek Zholy street.
 Hours: 7 AM - 8 PM daily.
 Budget: $5-10 for a thorough tasting tour.
 Go in the morning for the freshest selection and fewer crowds.

 Panfilov Park and Zenkov Cathedral